 Using our collections

-We welcome all students, scholars and members of the general public to the Field Reading Room.
+The Field Reading Room is open to all students, scholars and members of the general public who wish to use our materials.
 You do not need an appointment to come to Special Collections but you do need to page your materials in advance.
 All users must register upon their first visit to Special Collections and University Archives:

 Members of the Stanford community: Members should show a current Stanford I. D.